Watch Live Now Streaming Click Here

 preparing to fast

-Before you consider a fast, ask yourself, “what does God desire for me to be like before, during, and after I fast?”
+Before you consider a fast, ask yourself, “what does God desire from me?
+What kind of posture should I take before, during, and after I fast?”

-• Search out pride in your heart and humble yourself before God
+• Intentionally search out pride in your heart and humble yourself before God

-• Find ways to remove blinders to injustice, no matter how big or small
+• Intentionally find ways to remove blinders to injustice, no matter how big or small

-• Find ways to be merciful to those in need
+• Intentionally find ways to be merciful to those in need

 Biblical Fasting